altfatterz/learning-corda/README.md

 $ build/nodes/runnodes
 ```

-You might the the following error message if you installed `java` on Mac via `sdkman`
+You might get the following error message if you installed `java` on Mac via `sdkman`

 ```bash
 Unable to find any JVMs matching version "1.8".